7oSkaaa/Codeforces-Polygon-Template/README.md

 ---

+### You can see tutorial video for polygon site, how to use it and write a problem live from [here](https://drive.google.com/file/d/198dWogj2xSGWZxVMNtCRMqVnawgVRXLX/view?usp=sharing)

+---

-This a tutorial for polygon and how to use it [Ali Ibrahim Site](https://ali-ibrahim137.github.io/competitive/programming/2020/09/27/polygon-codeforces.html)
+#### This a tutorial for polygon and how to use it [Ali Ibrahim Site](https://ali-ibrahim137.github.io/competitive/programming/2020/09/27/polygon-codeforces.html)